gyaan/image-cropping-plugin-for-smarty-/README.md

-This a plugin for smarty which creates image thumb in different size.
+This is a plugin for smarty which creates image thumb in different size.

 For this plugin I used codeigniter image library